Indigo253931/FullStackApp/README.md

 4 routes:

-GET -  Users will be able to view all ratings and reviews
+GET:  Users will be able to view all ratings and reviews

-POST - Users will be able post a rating and review
+POST: Users will be able post a rating and review

-PUT - Users will be able to update their ratings reviews
+PUT: Users will be able to update their ratings reviews

-DELETE - Users will be able to delete their ratings and reviews
+DELETE: Users will be able to delete their ratings and reviews

 Trello board: https://trello.com/b/4pKjpKsB/project-2-a-full-stack-application